Discrete State Diffusion Models: A Sample Complexity Perspective: Preliminaries and Problem Formulation

-The ratio $\left(\frac{p_t(y)}{p_t(x)}\right)_{y \neq x} \in \mathbb{R}^{(N-1)}$ in Equation (\ref{eqn: reverse_time_score}) is known as the \emph{concrete score} $s_t(x)$ (\citet{meng2023concretescorematchinggeneralized}) and is analogous to $\nabla_x$log$(p_t)$ in continuous-state diffusion models (\citet{song2020generativemodelingestimatinggradients}).
-A neural network-based score estimator $\hat{s}_{\theta,t}(\cdot)$ of $s_t(\cdot)$ is learned by minimizing the score entropy loss (\citet{lou2024discretediffusionmodelingestimating, zhang2025convergencescorebaseddiscretediffusion}) for $t \in [0,T]$ as given by:
+The ratio $\left(\frac{q_t(y)}{q_t(x)}\right)_{y \neq x} \in \mathbb{R}^{(N-1)}$ in Equation (\ref{eqn: reverse_time_score}) is known as the \emph{concrete score} $s_t(x)$ \citep{meng2023concretescorematchinggeneralized} and is analogous to $\nabla_x$log$(p_t)$ in continuous-state diffusion models \citep{song2020generativemodelingestimatinggradients}.
+A neural network-based score estimator $\hat{s}_{\theta,t}(\cdot)$ of $s_t(\cdot)$ is learned by minimizing the score entropy loss \citep{lou2024discretediffusionmodelingestimating, zhang2025convergencescorebaseddiscretediffusion}for $t \in [0,T]$ as given by:

-which is characterized by the Bregman divergence $D_{I}(\cdot)$ unlike the $L^2$ loss widely adopted in the continuous case.
+where the expectation is taken over ${x_t \sim q_t}$ and is characterized by the Bregman divergence $D_{I}(\cdot)$ unlike the $L^2$ loss widely adopted in the continuous case.
 The Bregman divergence \( D_{I}(\cdot) \), with respect to the negative entropy function \( I(\cdot) \), also known as the generalized I-divergence, is defined as:

-In Equation (\ref{eqn:bregman}), $I(\cdot)$ refers to the negative entropy function, where $I(x) = \Sigma_{i=1}^{d}x^ilogx^i$ for a $d$ dimensional data.
+In Equation (\ref{eqn:bregman}), $I(\cdot)$ refers to the negative entropy function, where $I(x) = \Sigma_{i=1}^{d}x^i\log x^i$ for a $d$ dimensional data.
 It is important to note that the Bregman divergence does not satisfy the triangle inequality.
 We defer more details on the Bregman divergence and convexity of $I(\cdot)$ to Lemma \ref{lemma: bregman_decomposition} in Appendix \ref{sec:supp_lemm}.